oaisd-ctc/reinventing-the-wheel-charlie-vanabbema-student/README.md

 # Reinventing The Wheel
 ### Developed By: Charlie Van Abbema and Blair Ciolk
 #
+## *What is it?*
+#### This package is an all-in-one utility tool for those who might need more methods for their projects.
+#
 ## ***Code Snippets, Uses and Descriptions***

-## String Utilites
+##String Utilites
 ### ToUpper Method

-The "ToUpper" method changes any lowercase character in a string into its uppercase counterpart.
+The ToUpper method changes any lowercase character in a string into its uppercase counterpart.

 ``` Csharp
 public static string ToUpper(string input)